|Athletic Academic Services

 One of the main priorities of the staff is academic advising, which involves course selection to fulfill UM’s general education and graduation requirements, while working closely with faculty members in the various major departments.
 On top of upholding UM’a academic requirements, student-athletes are also held to academic requirements mandated by the Big Sky Conference and the NCAA.
 These involve routine checks of student-athlete’s cumulative GPA, credit hours successfully completed, and working towards a specified degree program.

-In addition to academic advising, some of the other services available to UM's student-athletes are fully funded tutoring to enhance their academic success and referrals to other campus resources such as Disability Services, Career Services, multicultural offices, and health and counseling services.
-The Jacobson Academic Center provides student-athletes with computer access, study space, and free printing Monday through Friday, 7:30am to 6:00pm.
+In addition to academic advising, some of the other services available to UM’s student-athletes are fully funded tutoring to enhance their academic success and referrals to other campus resources such as Disability Services, Career Services, multicultural offices, and health and counseling services.
 Assistance is also provided with team travel and priority registration.

-Athletic Academic Services now provides workshops for all new student-athletes during their first year to help ease the transition to college.
-These workshops cover a variety of topics including time management, academic goal setting, study skills, writing and reading skills, and an introduction to other campus resources.
+Athletic Academic Services now provides the New Student-Athlete Course for all student-athletes during their first year to help ease the transition to college.
+This course covers a variety of topics including time management, academic goal setting, NCAA rules and regulations, UM rules and requirements, study skills, writing and reading skills, and an introduction to other campus resources.
 For upperclassmen, career workshops are offered on various topics such as writing effective resumes, pursuing graduate degrees, interviewing techniques, and networking.

 Student-athletes also have the opportunity to get involved with the Griz in the Community program, where they volunteer to speak with youth in the local schools or participate in one-day service projects coordinated with community organizations.
 As volunteers with this program, student-athletes gain valuable experience but also have the opportunity to show their appreciation of the generous support provided by surrounding communities.